 Testing the waters and learning what works and what doesn’t will be key to our continued development.
 As campaigns become more digital and accessible, lines should continue to blur.
 We need to observe and encourage change as record labels, to remain at the forefront of the industry.
 In the next phase of our industry’s evolution perhaps the digital role should span across marketing, international and sales departments, focusing on streaming, video, social activations around releases, as well as social data (not necessarily social upkeep), media planning and large scale marketing, whilst production falls under distribution.
 As we get more effective, we will be stronger partners to our artists and the go-to partners for services.

 If we can rethink our approach to the digital sphere as labels by opening up lines of conversation, embracing change with a fluid and open structure and bringing more people to the table, our businesses will be more successful.
-The future will be bright.
+The future of music business in the digital age will be bright.

 Top photo: GettyImages © NicoElNino